A.S. Hornby's life and career

 Albert Sydney Hornby (known affectionately to his friends as Ash) was born in Chester on 10 August 1898 and educated at University College London, where he took a degree in English Language and Literature in 1922.
-The following year, Hornby was recruited to teach English in a small provincial college in Japan.
+The following year, Hornby was recruited to teach English in a small provincial college in Oita, Japan and he began to teach there in April 1924.
 He was originally employed to teach English Literature, but was quickly drawn into the teaching of language, an interest which brought him into contact with the Tokyo Institute for Research into English Teaching (IRET), then directed by Harold E. Palmer.
 In 1931, Hornby was invited by Palmer to join him in his programme of vocabulary research at IRET.
 His first task was the compilation of a list of collocations, later the subject of a major report, but he also collaborated with Palmer on research into verb syntax and vocabulary selection and grading.
 All this work was eventually to bear fruit in the achievement for which Hornby is chiefly remembered, the Oxford Advanced Learner's Dictionary of Current English.

 After Palmer's departure from Japan in 1936, Hornby became head of research at the Institute, where he continued work on projects already begun.
 But he never lost sight of practical issues: when in the same year he took over editorship of the Institute's Bulletin, he contributed a series of articles laying stress on sound classroom practice.
 (The Bulletin, incidentally, was to be the model for English Language Teaching when it appeared ten years later, with Hornby as first editor.)